ABOUT THIS SERIES

 21 And he said to them, “Don’t you understand yet?”

 Enjoy the Message?

 Want to hear more awesome messages from our amazing preachers?
 We get it.
-Subscribe to our channel, head to our and hit that notifications bell so you never miss another upload.
+Subscribe to our channel and hit that notifications bell so you never miss another upload.